SSWConsulting/SSW.Rules.Content/rules/using-digital-asset-manager/rule.md

 ## Organize your media files

 By creating a well-structured folder hierarchy and sticking to a standard naming convention, we can make sure media assets won't go missing or accidentally deleted.
 Consider organizing videos based on projects, clients, or types of footage (e.g., interviews, B-roll, aerial shots).

-This is crucial when creating a stock footage library.
-After you have finished a project, consider rendering your B-Roll footage into usable clips and place them in

 Learn more on: